nhakkarainen/NU-Project-1/README.md

 1. Chicago Data Portal: Environmental Complaints: provides types and details of 1,262 environmental complaints during CY2010 by street address.
 2. Chicago Data Portal: Socioeconomic indicators of public health -  provides poverty, unemployment, and income demographics by neighborhood from years 2008-2012
-3. CMAP 2010 Census Data Summarized to Chicago Community Area - provides race, gender, housing demographics by neighborhood *Use Google Places API(?) to merge datasets so that we can connect street address with neighborhood in Chicago - Possible Chicago neighborhood mapper
+3. CMAP 2010 Census Data Summarized to Chicago Community Area - provides race, gender, housing demographics by neighborhood
+<br> *Use Google Places API(?) to merge datasets so that we can connect street address with neighborhood in Chicago - Possible Chicago neighborhood mapper

 ## Rough breakdown of tasks:
 ### Ankita & Fatima